Message from the President:

 A big THANK YOU to the entire Milwaukee community and all of Wisconsin (and beyond) for making our VisionWalk such a great success, including all of you who donated to your friends and family who are affected by vision loss.
 Your generous contributions will be utilized by the top scientists and researchers in the world to find a cure for blinding retinal diseases.

-Our teams and families raised an AMAZING $92,000, a GOAL BUSTER and record for the Wisconsin VisionWalk.
+Our teams and families raised an AMAZING $93,000, which was another GOAL BUSTER and a record for our Wisconsin VisionWalk.

 THANKS TO OUR WALK COMMITTEE!